The Long Discourses

 23. Kūṭatāṇḍya

-1. Thus I have heard:[1] One time, the Buddha was in the country of Kośala accompanied by a large assembly of 1,250 monks.
+1. Thus I have heard:[1] One time, the Buddha was in the country of Kośala accompanied by a great assembly of 1,250 monks.
 Touring among the people, they arrived north of the priest town of [Khānumata][2] in Kośala and stopped to stay in a rosewood grove.

 The Priest Kūṭatāṇḍya